calebwherry/calebwherry.github.io/_drafts/interviews-interview-questions.md

 <ul>
 <li>Nothing.</li>
 </ul>
-<p>Question 7: What is the difference between a system level call and a library call?</p>
+<p>Question 7: What is the difference between a system level call and a standard C library call?</p>
 <ul>
 <li>...</li>
 </ul>